-Public Liability and Injury Claims – includes ‘slip and fall’ claims.
+Public Liability Lawyers and Injury Claim Lawyers Adelaide – includes slip and fall lawyers in Adelaide

-Scammell & Co. has helped clients win compensation where they have slipped over in supermarkets, injured themselves on amusement rides, been injured due to faulty products and appliances, sustained injuries at petrol stations, shops, schools, private properties, at community festivals and many other widely varying locations.
+Scammell & Co. has helped clients win compensation in Adelaide where they have slipped & fell over in supermarkets, injured themselves on amusement rides, been injured due to faulty products and appliances, sustained injuries at petrol stations, shops, schools, private properties, at community festivals and many other widely varying locations all throughout South Australia.
+We have some of the best performing public liability lawyers and injury claim lawyers all throughout Adelaide.

 Some of the injuries in the aforementioned categories of Public Liability and Injury Claims are commonly known as ‘slip and fall’.
 If you have suffered from a ‘slip and fall’ contact Scammell & Co. for advice regarding a possible claim.